 Your Bike Seat Shouldn't Be a Pain in the...
 Well, You Know

-Let's be honest: if you've spent more than an hour in the saddle, you've probably experienced that familiar ache, that nagging numbness, or that outright pain that makes you question your life choices.
-For decades, this discomfort was just accepted as part of the cycling experience, especially for women.
+Let's be honest: if you've spent more than an hour in the saddle, you've probably felt that familiar ache, numbness, or outright pain that makes you question your life choices.
+For decades, this discomfort was just accepted as part of cycling, especially for women.
 The unsettling truth?
 Traditional bike saddles were never really designed with female anatomy in mind.

 This isn't just theoretical.
-Pressure-mapping studies reveal that women experience up to 30% higher peak pressure in the perineal area than men on the exact same saddle.
-This compression can lead to numbness, nerve pain, and long-term health concerns-issues that were ignored for far too long because the data simply wasn't being collected on female riders.
+Pressure-mapping studies show that women experience up to 30% higher peak pressure in the perineal area than men on the exact same saddle.
+That compression can lead to numbness, nerve pain, and long-term health concerns—issues that were ignored for too long because the data simply wasn't being collected on female riders.

 The Comfort Revolution: What to Look For Now